ProjectRecommend/docs/design-docs/MOM_with_customer.md

 ## Purpose
 This document consists of the image evidences of meetings held within the group from the tools named **Slack**, a collaboration tool and **Trello**, a task management tool.

 The potential customer for our customer is any person who would like to use a music player software which recommends music also, from the offline as well as online pool of songs.
-Here the team members are acting as the customers themselves.
+Here, the team members are acting as the customers themselves.
 Hence this document comes under MOM with customer.

-## Slack data

-## Trello data
+## Videos

+#### [Slack link]
+#### [Trello link]